Golf BPM Music Now Available on Amazon Alexa

 Golf BPM Swing Tempo Music App has launched a new skill on Amazon Alexa.
 Alexa users can simply say “Alexa, install Golf BPM” and after the install can say “Alex, Play Golf BPM”.

 Golfers can get a full version of the App which is available in iTunes and Google Play.
-Within the App there are over 100 songs, 4 stations and 4 different swing speeds (BPM’s) to swing to.
+Within the App there are over 100 songs, four stations and four different swing speeds (BPM’s) to swing to.
 It offers a 7-day free trial on monthly and annual subscription or users can purchased as a lifetime membership.

 About Golf BPM